- 3.03k views

 - Prices for a private car from Malaga to Seville start at around USD 300.
 A people carrier costs around USD 400, and minibuses start from USD 435*.

 - Hiring a taxi at the airport is another option, but it is difficult to find a driver who will drive to Seville.
 Those willing to make the trip are likely to ask for a very high price.

 - You can also hire a car and drive to Seville, but traffic and parking troubles can be a big problem.
 Consider this only if you plan to make trips outside of the city.

-A wealth of attractions, Seville merits at least three full days of visiting.
+A wealth of attractions, Seville merits at least three full days on any Spain trip.
 Due to this and the distance, a day trip from Malaga is not recommended.
 However, if you are short on time, some companies offer one-day tours.

 You will be picked up from your accommodation, either in Malaga city or along the coast.
 From there, you will be driven to Seville for a guided tour of the most famous sights.
 You may be given some free time in the city, after which you will travel back from Seville to Malaga in the late afternoon or early evening.

 Seville is one of the many must-visit destinations in proximity with Malaga.
 There are convenient public transport connections between the cities and one-day tours are also available for those limited on time.
 So why miss the chance to visit Seville — one of Spain’s most compelling destinations?